alschmut/SwiftBuildableMacro/README.md

     }
     ```
 - If a class or a struct has one or more initialisers, the macro will use the first/top one
-- For structs without an initialiser, the macro makes a best guess to decide how the implicit memberwise initializer could look like.
-This best guess might fail for declarations that have not been considered during implementation of the macro
 - As of Swift 6.2.0 and Xcode 26.0 (02.10.2025) it is not possible to use the generated builders inside the SwiftUI `#Preview` closure

 ## Builder default values